NetBeans

 Note

-For NetBeans 9 and 10 Update Centers must be configured to include the NetBeans 8.2 repository that contains required JavaEE modules.
+For NetBeans 9 and 10, the Update Centers must be configured to include the NetBeans 8.2 repository that contains required JavaEE modules.

 Install from NBM archive

-1. Locate the downloaded NBM file, select it and press Open.
+4. Select the downloaded NBM archive and press Open.
 Press Install to continue.

 Activation